granludo/safeaieducation/index.md

 AI tools in education must always complement, not replace, human educators.
 While AI can assist with administrative tasks like grading or providing feedback, all decision-making processes must remain under human supervision.
 AI-driven decisions should be explainable, and students must have the right to appeal these decisions through human-led processes.
 This ensures fairness, maintains the role of teachers as mentors, and protects the integrity of the educational process.

-**Declaration:** We reject the use of AI as a replacement for teachers.
+**Declaration: An AI system cannot be responsible for the education of students**.
 Any decisions made by AI, particularly those related to grading and assessment, must be transparent and fully accountable to human oversight.
 Students must retain the right to appeal AI-driven decisions, which must be evaluated and addressed by human educators.
 AI's role should be to enhance, not diminish, the human connection essential to education.

 ## Principle 2: Guaranteeing Confidentiality

 We commit to safeguarding the privacy and confidentiality of all student data, including identities, roles, academic records, and interactions.
 AI systems must be designed and implemented with stringent security measures to protect student information.
 Educational institutions should either own and operate the technology stack or require strict privacy compliance from AI vendors, ensuring no data is exposed to unauthorized parties.

-**Declaration:** We reject the use of free tools that require students to register with third-party services as a mandatory component of their education.
-Students should retain full control over their personal data, and the institution needs to ensure that all technologies used in the educational environment are secure, transparent, and under the institution’s direct control.
+**Declaration: We caution against the use of free tools that require students to register with third-party services as a mandatory component of their education.** Students should retain full control over their personal data, and the institution needs to ensure that all technologies used in the educational environment are secure, transparent, and under the institution’s direct control.
 This prevents any compromise to the privacy or rights of students.

 ## Principle 3: Alignment with Educational Strategies

 AI tools must be in harmony with the educational strategies and IT governance of the institutions they serve.
 They should support learning objectives without introducing undue complexity or facilitating unethical practices such as cheating or plagiarism.
 AI should be a tool that enhances educational outcomes, not one that complicates the learning process.

-**Declaration:** We recognize the dangers of using general-purpose AI tools that are not specifically designed for educational contexts.
-The complexity of such tools, together with the risk of their misuse, undermines the educational process and adds to the background noise that impedes proper cognitive processing.
+**Declaration: We recognize the risk of using general-purpose AI tools that are not specifically designed for educational contexts.** The complexity of such tools, together with the risk of their misuse, undermines the educational process and adds to the background noise that impedes proper cognitive processing.
 We advocate for the use of AI systems that are tailored to fit the specific needs and goals of educational institutions.

 ## Principle 4: Alignment with Didactic Practices